anufdo/todo-app-saas/TEST_GUIDE.md

    - Password: `password123`
 4. **Expected Result:**
    - Should redirect to: http://localhost:3000/app/tasks?tenant=demo
-   - You should NOT see the 🛡️ Admin link
+   - You should NOT see the 🛡️ Admin link (even though user is "owner")
 5. **Try accessing admin panel directly:**
    - Navigate to: http://localhost:3000/admin
    - Should redirect back to /app/tasks (access denied)
+6. **Verify Role:**
+   - Demo user is "owner" of demo tenant
+   - Owner role = manage own tenant only
+   - Owner role ≠ platform admin access

 ### 3. Test Onboarding (No Repeated Onboarding Issue)